 How To Care For 14k Gold

-14k gold, although not the softest and most fragile of precious metals, still requires some care.
+14k gold, although not the softest and most fragile of precious metals, still requires some care on your side.
 If you choose to wear your 14k gold jewelry on a daily basis, there are a few tips that will help keep your favorite pieces looking great and lasting for a lifetime.

 - Tip #1: Be mindful when wearing your fine jewelry during high contact sports or more hands-on activities.
 Take off your jewelry pieces and keep them in a safe place, to avoid any dings or scratches to the metal.

 - Tip #2: Avoid chlorine at all costs when wearing 14k gold jewelry!
 Chlorine will weaken your metal and can eventually cause major damage to your ring.
-Take off your fine jewelry when swimming or if you’re around harsh chemicals in general.
+If you can manage, don’t wear your fine jewelry when swimming or if you’re around harsh chemicals in general.

 - Tip #3: Be mindful of your daily routines.
 Simple activities such as bathing, washing dishes, putting on lotion, etc., can cause products to build upon your ring and around your diamond.
 This will make not only your diamond look less shiny, but also can dull your metal.
 We recommend you clean your jewelry, and especially your engagement ring, often to avoid damaging your setting or diamond and keep it looking like new!